KPR1976/LearnPython/README.md

 # TestSeleniumPython
-Selenium course - code on Python
+Selenium course - code on Python(copy of https://github.com/KPR1976/SeleniumFullCourse that writed in Java)